Advertiser Disclosure

 You can redeem your cash back as a statement credit.

-This Neo Card offers guaranteed approval.
+This Neo Card offers guaranteed approval and comes with a $25 welcome bonus.
 Learn more about how it works in this review.

 Benefits of a Secured Credit Card